bartificer/programming-by-stealth/docs/pbs98.md

 }
 ```

 I do however want to take a moment to look at the `.add()` instance function because it serves as a nice example of a function that accepts more than one argument signature.
-The function is written so that the amount to be added to the current amount can be passed in one of two ways — as a `CurrencyAmount` object with the same currency, or, as a number.
+The function is written so that the amount to be added to the current amount can be passed in one of two ways — as a `CurrencyAmount` object with the same currency, or as a number.
 This means that the function has to decide how to process the argument by testing it to figure out what it is first:

 ```js
 add(amount){